-Yes, you will receive in email confirmation once your order is placed.
-If you cannot find it in your email, please check your spam folder as sometimes they do end up in there.
-If you still need help, please email us at: email@example.com or call us at 207.650.1766.
+Yes, you will receive an email confirmation once your order is placed.
+If you cannot find the confirmation in your email, please check your spam folder as sometimes it does end up in there.
+If you still need help, please email us at: firstname.lastname@example.org or call us at 207.650.1766.

 We will ship your order within 48 hours after your order is placed.
 We ship Monday - Friday, but not on weekends or holidays.
 Please email us if you need special shipping care or are curious about expedited shipping, we will do what we can do help.